aeternity/protocol/channels/virtual-state-channels.md

 #### Object structure

 In cases of Virtual State Channels we produce a regular State Channel object and wrap it in an object holding some additional information.
 It consists of who the intermediary is and the initial token amounts dedicated by the participant and the intermediary.
-An important detail is that the initial token amounts for the participants are not according to the amounts they've dedicatrs: it is the intermediary that has all of the tokens and the Virtual State Channel participant has none.
+An important detail is that the initial token amounts for the participants are not according to the amounts they've
+dedicated: it is the intermediary that has all of the tokens and the Virtual State Channel participant has none.
 This plays an important role and it is described later on.

 ##### Example